AutodeskGames/stingray-docs/source/stingray_help/creating_gameplay/scripting_with_lua/debugging.md

 For novice programmers, writing code can be an intimidating enough task on its own.
 Many shy away from learning how to use tools to help debug that code, concentrating instead on "simpler" ways to get feedback from the code, like printing debug messages.

 However, learning to use debugging tools effectively is a worthwhile investment.
-It can make you far more efficient at isolating problems, but also encourages a mindset and coding habits that help avoid producing similar bugs in future.
+It can make you far more efficient at isolating problems, but also encourages a mindset and coding habits that help you avoid producing similar bugs in future.

 Like programming itself, debugging works best when you approach the problem in a structured way rather than diving in just anywhere.
 Make *hypotheses* about your code first, and use the debugging tools to test those hypotheses.
 For example, where do you think the problem might be located?
 Why?
 How would you tell if the problem occurs there or not?
 What assumptions does your code make?
 How could you test whether or not those assumptions are really valid?